s2011r2593/tabula-rasa/README.md

 # What's up
-use `git clone *gitRepoUrl*` to get the repository.
+use `git clone *gitRepoUrl*` to download the repository.
 In this case, the repo url is `https://github.com/s2011r2593/happy-fun-react-crash-course.git`.

 use `git checkout -b *yourNewBranchName*` to make a branch.